 Types of Long-Term Savings Accounts

-Certificate of Deposit
+Certificates of Deposit

-Individual Retirement Account
+Individual Retirement Accounts

 Employer-Sponsored Retirement Accounts